litchipi/litchipi.github.io/_posts/infosec/2023-01-24-git-code-audit-viewed-as-rust-programmer.md

 really nasty exploit possible (see [CTF101 article][ctf101_heap_exploit] about it).

 Now would that kind of things be possible in a world covered in (*safe*) Rust ? \\
-We saw that Rust doesn't always protect against numberic types overflow.
+We saw that Rust doesn't always protect against numeric types overflow.

-However you would have to choose between different types to use, meaning that for this situation to happend, you would have to explicitly write `i64 offset`, as `usize` is unsigned and neither are `u8 u16 u32 u64`.
+However you would have to choose between different types to use, meaning that for this situation to happen, you would have to explicitly write `i64 offset`, as `usize` is unsigned and neither are `u8 u16 u32 u64`.

-I decided to count this as a *protection*, as the amount of work required to make this behavior happend assures that you brought it on yourself. \\
+I decided to count this as a *protection*, as the amount of work required to make this behavior happen assures that you brought it on yourself. \\
 Using `unsafe`, it is possible to get similar problems leading to possible vulnerabilities as well, for example in this code: